soomla/android-levelup/README.md

-*This project is a part of The [SOOMLA](http://www.soom.la) Framework which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
+*This project is a part of The [SOOMLA](http://www.soom.la) Framework, which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
 SOOMLA encourages better game designing, economy modeling and faster development.*

 # android-levelup